 * All Islamic and certain Hindu and Buddhist holidays are calculated on a lunar calendar and are approximate.

-Traditional Jews also observe a work-free Sabbath, beginning every Friday night shortly before sundown, and lasting for 25 hours.
+NOTE: Traditional Jews also observe a work-free Sabbath, beginning every Friday night shortly before sundown, and lasting for 25 hours.